 For all thematic embedded scenarios an appropriate standardized terminology work as the root for the processing of every scenario has to be developed.
 A general thesaurus catalogue for scenario research will act as the basis and prerequisite for more fine grained thesauri which will follow.
 In order to meet the these requirements, an efficient and strategic as well as operative documentation, information and knowledge management (system) has to be formulated with a view to a strategic Foresight-Risk Assessment.
 Further transversal aspects have to be identified.
 Multiple scenarios based on IT-supported foresight in the form of alternative futures for support of security research for exogenous EU security missions, will have to be developed.
-The increased complexity of security research will amplify the importance of identified transversal security aspects, rendering security research an even more interdisciplinary field of research.
+The increased complexity of security aspects, rendering security research an even more interdisciplinary field of research.